Rainbow P-12 College prides itself on providing a diverse, engaging and challenging curriculum from P-12 level.

 Developmental Play is based on rigorous research and theory.
 It looks at developing the whole child and provides opportunity for active learning from the world around them.
 It encourages language development, social skills, risk taking, problem solving, creativity and fine-motor skills as well as working towards improving literacy and numeracy skills.
 Developmental Play provides a range of opportunities for children to explore, investigate and engage in purposeful and meaningful experiences such as using a reading corner, writing activities, role-plays, dress-ups, interest tables, constructions, art, mathematics, science and sensory areas to name a few.
 It reinforces concepts and tasks being taught formally in the areas of literacy and numeracy in a more relaxed and enjoyable way.
 Students are asked to reflect on their learning to their peers and teacher.

-At 9/10 level students are provided with an electives program where they select 3 subjects to study each semester.
-Each subject has a three period allocation per week.
+At 7/10 level students are provided with an electives program where they select 3 subjects to study each semester.
+Each subject has a two-period allocation per week.

 Senior Pathways – VCE